dimi67ch/top-codebase/doc/helm-charts.md

 ```

 ### values.yaml
-This file contains the **values** of the Kubernetes ressources of your application.
+This file contains the **values** of the Kubernetes resources of your application.
 You can outsource them from these files into this to have them more clearer.\
 e.g. our website
 ```yaml
 secplayWebsite: